 The weather improves between the months of April and October, peaking during July and August.
 The weather is fair during April, May, September and October, and the crowds are less abundant.
-May and September are considered good months to travel route 66 if you're not a fan of the intense heat that comes with the summer months.
-You get the benefits of fair weather and reduced tourism.
+May and September are considered good months to travel Route 66 if you're not a fan of the intense heat that comes with the summer months - you get the benefits of fair weather and reduced tourism.

-I've traveled during these months and thoroughly enjoyed it - being from the UK I found it a welcome treat!
+I've traveled during these summer months and have thoroughly enjoyed it - being from the UK I found the heat a welcome treat!
 If you're someone that finds intense heat overbearing or oppressive then you might want to avoid July and August in particular.
 However, if you're a sun worshiper you'll be in your element!
-A summertime route 66 trip is fantastic, but consider how you'd feel in such sweltering heat.
+A summertime route 66 trip is fantastic, but consider how you'd feel in such sweltering heat - aircon is essential.

-From May onwards route 66 tourism will steadily increase before peaking during the summer and tailing off in September.
+From May onwards Route 66 tourism will steadily increase before peaking during the summer and tailing off in September.
 Many people choose the months of May and September for their road trip for just this reason - the crowds will be smaller and the roads will be quieter.
 From early September the crowds drop off quickly and there are less people on the road as schools start back and people return to work following their summer vacations.